 Despite the safety and security of international money transfers via your bank, when making such transactions, you can be charged extortionate fees.
 There are several reasons why bank rates are so high, whilst specialist and online money transfer companies often charge substantially less than banks to send money abroad.

 Banks use the financial messaging system SWIFT international payment network for money transfers.
-The majority of payments sent outside of Europe are sent via SWIFT.
+The majority of payments sent from Australia, and other countries outside of Europe are sent via SWIFT.
 The BIC and the IBAN are used to locate the required account to apply funds to an international bank.

 No matter how much money you are sending, the banks charge a minimum fee for international money transfers.
 The more you send, the more you should expect to pay in fees.
 There are several reasons why bank charges are so much higher for international money transfers; these include the following:

-The bank will typically inflate the rate to protect themselves against any fluctuations that might take place during the conversion process.
+The bank will typically inflate the rate to protect itself against any fluctuations that might take place during the conversion process.

 To save time and cash when making international money transfers, there are several cheaper ways to send money abroad, referred to as money transfer services.
-Since they don’t deal with banks, their fees are much lower and the transfers are instant.
-Such services are available online and once you have set up an account, and in some cases verified your identity for fraud prevention purposes, you can send money abroad using your debit or credit card.
+Since they don’t deal with banks, their fees are much lower, and the transfers are instant.
+In addition, such services are available online, and once you have set up an account and, in some cases, verified your identity for fraud prevention purposes, you can send money abroad using your debit or credit card.